No Fire Restrictions

-View the Fire Restricions Map for fire information on Federal land and surrounding counties
+View the Fire Restrictions Map for the latest fire information

 Check Mesa County Public Health for any open burning restrictions

 In Mesa County, the authority to enact fire restrictions is delegated to the Sheriff by county ordinance.
 The Sheriff enacts fire restrictions during times of the year when conditions are extremely dry.
 Fire restrictions are implemented based on specific criteria to include the moisture content of vegetation, weather outlooks, human risk factors, and firefighting resource availability.

 It is CRITICAL that visitors and residents alike do everything possible to protect our lands, homes, and wildlife areas from the devastating effects of wildfire.
 There are different levels of restrictions depending on the severity of the wildfire conditions.
 When we enter fire restrictions, we will work with our stakeholders to communicate what types of activities (i.e. campfires, charcoal grills, fireworks, outdoor welding) are allowed and what activities are not allowed, according to the fire restriction level.